Elinor Fettiplace: Receipt Book

 Most of the recipes for food in the book would have been for produce from Appleton's estate, although there are some imported items for luxury goods.
 These include in the recipe for "Spanish Marmalad", among the ingredients for which are powdered pearls and gold:

-Take five sponfulls of rose water and seaven sponfulls of suger finely beaten, make yt boyle you must have redy by you two handfulls of almondes blanched and finely grownd, with 15 or 16 dates ye stones and whights taken out, and yor dates cut smale and beaten in a morter, then mixe yor dates and almondes well together, then put yt in your Sirrope stirringe yt well together, then take on sponfull of pouder of sinamond, halfe a sponfull of ye pouder of pearles, three sheetes of Golde, stirr all theise well, but you must take yt first from the fire or else yt will bee to stiff that you can-not mingell yt, before yt bee through cold put yt upp into a marmalad boxe.

 Elinor Fettiplace's Receipt Book is an important historical work showing what domestic life was like for part of society in Elizabethan England, and the work has been used as a source in several such published works.
-Few objects other than Fettiplace's manuscript have survived from the Poole's manor at Sapperton.
+Few objects other than Fettiplace's manuscript have survived from the Pooles' manor at Sapperton.